| So how are we finding life in NZ? You've

 in NZ - and the prices keener!
 Having parts shipped in doesn't cause any

+problems - although most items are available locally.
 So, here we are - stuck in New Zealand until

 we resume cruising in 2008 - assuming the Customs people grant us the